learn-co-curriculum/phase-3-hashketball/README.md

 ### Iterating Through Nested Levels

-This lab requires us to iterate through the many levels of our nested hash.
-DON'T TAKE YOUR UNDERSTANDING OF YOUR HASH FOR GRANTED.

-To help us fully understand how iterating through nested levels works, we're going to utilizing a tool called Pry.
+If you follow the process, you will have a good grasp of your NDS and the work you need to accomplish.
+In a case where you get truly stuck, you might want to use a tool called `pry`.

 Using Pry, when running RSpec tests with the `learn` command, we can actually pause the execution of our Ruby code.
 This allows us to step into the code and play with any available variables or methods.

 By using Pry while iterating through nested hashes, we can stop at each iteration and look at the values currently available.
 To do this, we'll need to require Pry and add `binding.pry` to the code wherever we want to pause.

-Let's take a look at an example - Open up the `hashketball.rb` file and add the line `require "pry"` at the top:
+Let's take a look at an example - Open up the `hashketball.rb` file once you have your `game_hash` method working and add the line `require "pry"` at the
+top:

 ```ruby
 require "pry"